Martin Conway, 1st Baron Conway of Allington: Academic career

+He also stood as president of the Kent Archaeological Society for some time in the 1920s and 1930s.
+He became president of the society in 1923, and announced in 1930 his wish to step down, citing declining health, although he continued as president after a request by the council.
+He again announced his retirement and stepped down in 1936, though he agreed to continue as a vice president.

+Conway was an art collector; he began collecting in 1887.
 Conway was the first Director-General of the Imperial War Museum and a trustee of the National Portrait Gallery from 1922 to 1937.
 His photograph collection formed the basis of the Conway Library at the Courtauld Institute of Art in London.
-He was also responsible for the restoration of Allington Castle.
+He was also responsible for the restoration of Allington Castle in Kent.

 Political career

 Conway had been involved in politics for some time, consorting with both major parties allegedly in pursuit of a knighthood and a barony; he received both.
 He was mentioned as a possible Liberal candidate for Wolverhampton South in early 1900, but withdrew his candidature 'owing to domestic circumstances'.
+In 1902 Conway was involved in a deal with Bolivian president José Manuel Pando regarding a tract of land named the Caupolican concession, which was rich in rubber.
+The concession was divided between Conway and American investors that were interested in the Acre region.
+In 1907, Conway became a director of The Inambari Para-Rubber Estates Limited, which exported latex products from the Inambari River in Peru.
 He was elected Unionist Member of Parliament for the Combined English Universities in 1918, serving until 1931, when he was raised to the peerage as Baron Conway of Allington, of Allington in the County of Kent, in the Dissolution Honours.

 He died in London on 19 April 1937.
 The title became extinct on his death.